 - (1) Formal Hearing was not Properly Conducted.
 The purpose of the appeal will be to determine whether the Formal Hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures.
 This includes evident bias in the decision of the Hearing Body.
-However, deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - (2) Sanctions Imposed were Improper.
-The purpose of the appeal will be to determine whether the Sanction(s) imposed were inconsistent or overly severe for the charge(s) for which Responsible was found responsible. - (3) New Information not known at time of Formal Hearing.
+However, deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - (2) No Substantial Information to Support Recommendation.
+The purpose of the appeal will be to determine whether the Hearing Body's recommendation regarding the Responsible was based on substantial information.
+A recommendation is based on substantial information when the Hearing Body adequately considered all relevant facts presented during the Formal Hearing. - (3)(2) Sanctions Imposed were Improper.
+The purpose of the appeal will be to determine whether the Sanction(s) imposed were inconsistent or overly severe for the charge(s) for which Responsible was found responsible. - (4)(3) New Information not known at time of Formal Hearing.
 The purpose of the appeal will be to consider new information, sufficient to alter a recommendation that was not known to the Responsible at the time of the Formal Hearing. - (v) Information to be Reviewed on Appeal.
-An appeal is limited to a review of the verbatim record of the Formal Hearing and supporting documents unless the basis of appeal is to consider new information. - (vi) Appeals Decision.
-The Provost or appellate officer determines whether to uphold the determination and sends written notification of such decision to the Representative within five (5) business days of receiving the appeal. - (1) If the result of the appeal is to uphold the determination, the matter is final and binding on all involved. - (2) If the earlier determination is not upheld on appeal, a new Formal Hearing will occur. - (vii) Notice of Appeal Outcome.
-The Representative provides written notice of the outcome of the appeal within three (3) business days of receiving the decision from the Provost or appellate officer. - (viii) Final Decisions Resulting in University Suspension or Expulsion.
+An appeal is limited to a review of the verbatim record of the Formal Hearing and supporting documents unless the basis of appeal is to consider new information. - (vi) President's Appeals Decision.
+The President Provost or appellate officer-designee determines whether to uphold the determination and sends written notification of such decision to the Representative within five (5) business days of receiving the appeal. - (1) If the result of the appeal is to uphold the determination, the matter is final and binding on all involved. - (2) If the earlier determination is not upheld on appeal, a new Formal Hearing will occur. - (vii) Notice of Appeal Outcome.
+The Representative provides written notice of the outcome of the appeal within three (3) business days of receiving the Provost's decision from the Provost or appellate officer. - (viii) Final Decisions Resulting in University Suspension or Expulsion.
 Final appellate decisions that result in a University Suspension or Expulsion of the Responsible must include notice of the right to appeal to an external judicial forum. - (10) Disciplinary and Academic Records.
-The Vice Provost of Student Affairs determines whether disciplinary Sanctions are noted on the Responsible student's permanent academic record and disciplinary record.
-Upon graduation, the Responsible student may submit a request to the Department of Student Affairs to have his/her disciplinary record expunged of disciplinary actions other than Residence Hall Expulsion, University Suspension, University Expulsion, or revocation or withholding of a degree. - (11) Student's Education Record.
-The records of the Student Conduct Review Process and of the Sanctions imposed, if any, are considered "education records" of both the Responsible and the Reporting Party (if Reporting Party is a student) pursuant to The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).
+The Vice Provost of Enrollment Vice Provost of Student Affairs determines whether disciplinary Sanctions are noted on the Responsible student's permanent academic record and disciplinary record.
+Upon graduation, the Responsible student may submit a request to the Office of Student Development to have his/her disciplinary record expunged of disciplinary actions other than Residence Hall Expulsion, University Suspension, University Expulsion, or revocation or withholding of a degree. - (11) Student's Education Record.
+The records of the Student Conduct Review Process and of the Sanctions imposed, if any, are considered "education records" of both the Responsible and the Reporting party (if Reporting party is a student) pursuant to The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).